4.1 Leadership & Management Introduction

 Learning Objectives

-• Compare and contrast the role of a leader and a manager
+• Differentiate the role of leader and manager

 • Examine the roles of team members